 - Deliver honest feedback

 Whilst I know it’s wonderful to get positive support and be cheered on, it’s also important to be honest and to help identify potential problems.
-Running a business isn’t straight forward and things don’t always go to plan so it’s important to consider your strengths, weaknesses, opportunities and threats as you develop your plans.
+Running a business isn’t straight forward and things don’t always go to plan so it’s important to consider your strengths, weaknesses, opportunities and threats as you develop your plans and respond proactively to unexpected problems as they arise.

 - Motivate and inspire

-An important part of my role is to inspire my mentee to reach their fullest potential and to challenge their comfort zone.
+And the most important part of my role is to inspire my mentee to reach their fullest potential, to challenge their comfort zone and give them the confidence to drive their business forward.

 - Establish mutual respect